 Rubery has made some exciting economic progress with Birmingham Great Park and the regeneration of nearby Longbridge, which has created numerous employment opportunities.

-The biggest employers in the area are; MG Rover, Bourneville College, Morrisons, Sainsburys, Compass Group PLC and Marks & Spencers.
+The biggest employers in the area are MG Rover, Bourneville College, Morrisons, Sainsbury's, Compass Group PLC and Marks & Spencer.